Saikiran27278/Real-time-Stock-Price-Tracker-with-Alerts/README.md

   - Node.js
   - Express
-  - MongoDB (or any other database you use)
+  - PostgreSql (or any other database you use)
   - JWT (for authentication)
   - WebSockets (for real-time data)
   - Nodemailer (for email notifications)